spacemit-com/bianbu-docs/en/development/kernel_compile.md

 make -j$(nproc) bindeb-pkg
 ```

-When you see the following information, the compilation is successful.
+If you see the following messages, the build has completed successfully.

 ```
 dpkg-genchanges: info: binary-only upload (no source code included)